nagarajurahul/terraform-vmware-esxi-vm-module/README.md

 ## 🔧 Future Improvements

-- 🔁 Refactor into reusable Terraform modules for multi-VM deployments
+- 🔁 Support multi-VM creation via for_each

-- 📦 Add support for additional disks, ISO-based installs, and resource pools
+- 📦 Add ISO support, resource pools, and tagging

-- 🔐 Secure secrets with tools like HashiCorp Vault or Mozilla SOPS
+- 🔐 Vault/SOPS integration for secure secrets

-- 🧪 Integrate GitHub Actions for Terraform linting, formatting, and validation
+- 🧪 Add unit tests and CI for validation

-- 📘 Split and manage `userdata.tpl` via template directories for better readability
-- 🧱 Add post-provisioning steps using Ansible or remote-exec
+- 🧱 Enhance cloud-init templates for flexibility

-- 🛰 Implement DHCP/static IP assignment and DNS registration
+- 🛰 Enable IP configuration and DNS registration

-- 🧵 Add VM health checks and `cloud-init status` verification
-- 🎨 Generate architecture diagrams with draw.io or Mermaid for documentation
-- 🔁 Integrate with GitOps tools like ArgoCD or Flux for full lifecycle control
+- 🔄 Post-provisioning automation using Ansible or remote-exec

 ---